-Live tracking app with basic live reporting, geo fencing, overspeed alert, shock sensor.
+Live tracking app with basic live reporting, geo fencing, overspeed alert, shock sensor, low-power alerts.

 For a more advanced tracker it'll cost anywhere up to $500.
 However, you can expect these quality features:

-Remote car disabling, car alarm notification, advanced online tracking reports, low-power alerts, tow alarm, offline logging.
+Remote car disabling, car alarm notification, advanced online tracking reports, tow alarm, offline logging.

-As we were saying before, the tracker runs off a SIM card and therefore has its own phone number.
+If you purchase a standalone tracker it will run off a SIM card and therefore has its own phone number.

 It also will need credit to run.

 You'll want to pick up a prepaid card that doesn't expire for a year.
 Chuck $20 worth of credit on there, that'll last you the year if you're not using live tracking software.

 Nearly all the main Australian service providers (Telstra, Vodaphone, Optus etc) offer these year long prepaid cards.